KTRS (AM)

 KTRS (550 kHz) is a commercial AM radio station in St. Louis, Missouri.
 The station airs a talk radio format with some sports.
 The station is owned by KTRS-AM License, L.L.C., a consortium of local investors which includes actor and St. Louis native John Goodman.
 KTRS's studios and offices are located in Westport Plaza in Maryland Heights.

 KTRS broadcasts with 5,000 watts of power, day and night.
 It uses a directional antenna at night to avoid interfering with other stations on AM 550.
 The transmitter is located near Gateway Motorsports Park in Madison, Illinois.
 KTRS can also be heard in St. Louis and its adjacent suburbs on 250-watt FM translator K291CW at 106.1 MHz.

 Programming

+Talk shows

 On weekdays, KTRS airs local shows during the day and evenings.
-"Farmer Dave" Schumacher has an agricultural show, followed by McGraw Milhaven and Kelly Jackson in morning drive time, Jennifer Blome and Wendy Wiese in late mornings, John Carney and Julie Buck in early afternoons, Heidi Glaus and Josh Gilbert in afternoon drive time, The Big Sports Show with Brendan Weise in the early evening followed by Ray Hartmann at night.
-Two syndicated shows are heard: The Jim Bohannon Show overnight and First Light airs before sunrise.
+Zack Beining has an agricultural show with "Farmer Dave" Schumacher, followed by McGraw Milhaven in morning drive time, Frank Cusumano and Jill Farmer in late mornings, John Carney and Julie Buck in early afternoons, Heidi Glaus with and Josh Gilbert and Bob Ramsey in afternoon drive time, The Big Sports Show with Brendan Weise in the early evening.
+Two syndicated shows are heard: America at Night with Rich Valdés overnight and America in the Morning airs before sunrise.

-Weekend programming includes shows on money, health, the outdoors, veterans, golf, movies and pets, with occasional sports events.
+Weekend programming includes shows on money, health, the outdoors, technology, home improvement, movies and pets, with occasional sports events.
 Most hours begin with world and national news from ABC News Radio.